-Although the Company has determined that the majority of the inputs used to value its interest rate caps fall within Level 2 of the fair value hierarchy, the credit valuation adjustments associated with its interest rate caps utilize Level 3 inputs, such as estimates of current credit spreads, to evaluate the likelihood of default by the Company and its counterparties.
-The Company has assessed the significance of the impact of the credit valuation adjustments on the overall valuation of its interest rate cap positions and has determined that the credit valuation adjustments on the overall valuation adjustments are not significant to the overall valuation of its interest rate caps.
-As a result, the Company determined that its interest rate cap valuation in its entirety is classified in Level 2 of the fair value hierarchy.
+Although the Company has determined that the majority of the inputs used to value its derivative financial instruments fall within Level 2 of the fair value hierarchy, the credit valuation adjustments associated with its derivatives utilize Level 3 inputs, such as estimates of current credit spreads, to evaluate the likelihood of default by the Company and its counterparties.
+The Company has assessed the significance of the impact of the credit valuation adjustments on the overall valuation of its derivative financial positions and has determined that the credit valuation adjustments on the overall valuation adjustments are not significant to the overall valuation of its derivative financial instruments.
+As a result, the Company determined that its derivative financial instruments valuation in its entirety is classified in Level 2 of the fair value hierarchy.
 Determining fair value requires management to make certain estimates and judgments.
 Changes in assumptions could have a positive or negative impact on the estimated fair values of such instruments which could, in turn, impact the Company's results of operations.